Inside: 15 Ways to Use Authentic Music in Spanish Class

 Canción/Artista de la semana

-The past two years during March Madness I have put together a Spanish music bracket.
+For the past many years during March Madness I have put together a Spanish music bracket.
 Students vote for songs to be included, which are then put on a bulletin board, and students vote for songs to advance.
-We usually vote for one match up per day, but this could also be done as a mini unit for a couple of days.
+We usually vote for one match-up per day, but this could also be done as a mini-unit for a couple of days.
 This is a great break in the routine for any time of year.
 I also do another bracket for Hispanic Heritage Month with one song from each country.

 Teach Geography with Music